righthan/crowdstudio/README.md

 # CrowdStudio

 ## Who are we?
-Crowdstudio is a streamer-viewer communication system which delivers messages to the streamer that represent the consensus of opinions between viewers while preserving the context-relevance.
+Crowdstudio is a streamer-viewer communication system which delivers messages to the streamer that represents the consensus of opinions between viewers while preserving the context-relevance.

 ## System Structure